Metallic quantum criticality enabled by flat bands in a kagome lattice: Results

-We proceed to project the Hubbard model of the original lattice to the basis of these molecular orbitals.
+We proceed to project the Hubbard model of the original lattice in terms of the CMOs.
 This results in an effective model expressed as $H_{\text{eff}} = H_0 + H_{\text{int}}$.
 The kinetic term is described in detail in the Methods section and SM, Sec.\,D. For the interaction terms, we focus on the dominant on-site Hubbard interaction acting on the $f$ electrons.
 As for the $c$ electrons, their interactions are relatively small compared to their bandwidth and, hence, are inconsequential and can be neglected.
 The final form of the interaction part is given by:

 Here, $f^{\dagger}_{i\sigma}$ creates an $f$ electron with the $WN_f$ Wannier wavefunction at the unit cell $i$ and spin $\sigma$, $\Sbf^f=f^{\dagger}\frac{\bm{\sigma}}{2}f$ is the spin operator of the $f$ electron, and $u$ represents the local Hubbard interaction.
 The Ruderman–Kittel–Kasuya–Yosida (RKKY) exchange interactions among the $f$ electrons emerges at the low energy limit with $I_{ij}\sim \rho_0J_K^{2}\sim \rho_0 (\frac{4V_{ij}^2}{u})^{2}$, where $V_{ij}$ is the hybridization between the $f$ and $c$ electrons at the positions $i$ and $j$ and $\rho_0$ is the bare density of states of the conduction electrons.
-To take into account the dynamical competition between the hybridization and RKKY interactions, we employ the extended dynamical mean-field theory (EDMFT) approach~\cite{Hu2022.edmft}.
-In this method, the correlation functions of the Anderson lattice model are calculated in terms of a self-consistently determined Bose-Fermi Anderson (BFA) model~\cite{zhu2002,Cai_2019,Hu2022.edmft}, which couples the local moment to both bosonic and fermionic baths.
+To take into account the dynamical competition between the hybridization and RKKY interactions, we employ the extended dynamical mean-field theory (EDMFT) approach~\cite{Hu-qcm2022,Hu2022.edmft}.
+In this method, the correlation functions of the Anderson lattice model are calculated in terms of a self-consistently determined Bose-Fermi Anderson (BFA) model~\cite{Hu-qcm2022,zhu2002,Cai_2019,Hu2022.edmft}, which couples the local moment to both bosonic and fermionic baths.
 The self-consistent equations governing the EDMFT calculations are described in the Methods.